How to Sleep on the Plane to Japan

 The days when travel pillows came in one shape are gone – you can buy all sorts of shapes to suit your sleep style.

-Or, simply wear your normal U-shaped pillow the wrong way round which also stops your head falling forward.
+Or, simply wear a basic U-shaped pillow the wrong way round, which also stops your head from falling forward.

-And then there’s the Ostrich.
-Aka the most ridiculous looking travel pillow ever, but I recently interviewed a sleep expert about this and he said he thinks it might actually be a good buy!
+And then there’s the Ostrichaka the most ridiculous-looking travel pillow ever—but I recently interviewed a sleep expert about it, and he said he thinks it might actually be a good buy!

 2. Get Something to Block Light and Noise